Cohomological Mackey 2-functors: Introduction

 \tristars

-Let us now turn attention to Mackey motives.
+Let us now turn our attention to Mackey motives.
 Fix a commutative ring $\kk$ of coefficients, for instance~$\kk=\bbZ$.
-Suppose from now on that all our Mackey 2-functors take values in idempotent-complete $\kk$-linear additive categories $\cat M(G)$ and $\kk$-linear functors~$u^*$.
+Suppose from now on that all our Mackey 2-functors take values in idempotent-complete $\kk$-linear additive categories $\MM(G)$ and $\kk$-linear functors~$u^*$.
 In~\cite{BalmerDellAmbrogio20}, we constructed a $\kk$-linear bicategory $\Motk$ (there denoted `$\kk \Spanhat$') of \emph{Mackey 2-motives}, together with a canonical contravariant embedding of the 2-category of finite groupoids

-It enjoys the following universal property: Every Mackey 2-functor $\cat M$ factors as $\MM\cong\widehat{\MM}\circ\mot$ for a unique $\kk$-linear pseudo-functor~$\widehat{\cat M}$ on~$\Motk$.
+It enjoys the following universal property: Every Mackey 2-functor $\MM$ factors as $\MM\cong\widehat{\MM}\circ\mot$ for a unique $\kk$-linear pseudo-functor~$\widehat{\MM}$ on~$\Motk$.
 The original construction of the bicategory $\Motk$ is pretty involved, with spans of 1-cells \emph{and} spans of 2-cells.
 (See \Cref{Rec:Mot}.)
 We prove in \Cref{sec:2-Mack-bisets} that there is a simpler description of~$\Motk$.
 Again, this holds beyond the cohomological world. \begin{Thm}[Mackey 2-motives via bisets] General $\kk$-linear Mackey 2-motives are modeled by the block-completion $(\kk \bisethatrf)^\flat$ of the bicategory $\kk \bisethatrf$ whose objects are finite groupoids, 1-morphisms are right-free finite bisets between them, and 2-morph\-isms are $\kk$-linear combinations of spans of equivariant maps. \end{Thm}

 Block-completion~$(-)^\flat$ is the 2-categorical analogue of idempotent-completion, a standard feature of motivic constructions.
-It simply adds formal summands, both at the 0- and 1-level, to split idempotent 2-cells.
-See \Cref{Rec:b} if necessary.
+It simply adds formal summands, both at the 0- and 1-level, in order to split idempotent 2-cells; see \Cref{Rec:b}.

 \Cref{Thm:new-Mackey-2-motives-intro} categorifies the usual equivalence between Webb's \emph{inflation functors} \cite{Webb93} and Bouc's \emph{right-free biset functors}~\cite{Bouc10}.
 See \Cref{Rem:Webbouc}.